-In the current version of Delpher it is not possible to search the digitized Royal Library newspaper collections for English-language content.
+In the current version of Delpher, of which the data is included in the Media Suite, it is not possible to search the digitized Royal Library newspaper collections for English-language content.
 Alternative search strategies for English-language content can be done by filtering “United States” as “country of publication”.
 Using this strategy will yield a mix of English-language results with some interesting examples of immigrant newspapers that feature bilingual content.
 Using these search queries the following newspaper of Dutch-American immigration (published under various titles) appears:

 Onze Toekomst (bilingual, 1920-1952) 1258 issues

 No. of interviews: 59 Metadata language: Dutch, some also English Data Language: Access: Request permission

 The Bystander Memories project contains around 59 interviews with Dutch non-Jewish eye witnesses of the Holocaust.
 All interviews have Dutch metadata, though approximately half come with an English translation of the description.
 The metadata of this collection is messy and inconsistent, which in combination with the strict access rights makes it hard to quickly explore its contents, but it appears that none of the interviews themselves are in English.
 Almost all the interviews have at least some data within the contextual files uploaded to DANS-Easy, however.